Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Strongly asymptotic rays

-Now since the support of $\mathcal{L}$ is the lamination $\nu'$ in the subsurface $Y$, the above claim guarantees that no pinched curve at $z$ (the curves in $\sigma$) intersects $\mathcal{L}$.
-Thus $\mathcal{L}$ has bounded length at $z$.
-Then an argument similar to what we gave above where we assumed that $z$ is in the thick part of the Teichm\"{u}ller space implies that $\mathcal{L}$ has bounded length along $g$.
+Now since the support of $\mathcal{L}$ is the lamination $\nu'$ in the subsurface $Y$, the above claim guarantees that none of the pinched curves at $z$ (the curves in $\sigma$) intersects $\mathcal{L}$.
+This implies that $\mathcal{L}$ has bounded length at $z$.
+Then an argument similar to what we gave above, where we assumed that $z$ is in the thick part of the Teichm\"{u}ller space, implies that $\mathcal{L}$ has bounded length along $g$.
 The second assertion of the theorem is proved. \end{proof}

-\begin{prop} Let $r_{\nu^{\pm}}$ be a ray with prescribed itinerary with narrow end invariant $(\nu^{-},\nu^{+})$ and bounded annular coefficients.
+\begin{prop} Let $r_{\nu^{\pm}}$ be a ray with prescribed itinerary where the end invariant $(\nu^{-},\nu^{+})$ is narrow and has bounded annular coefficients.
 Any measured lamination supported on a sublamination of $\nu^{+}$ has bounded length along $r_{\nu^{\pm}}$. \end{prop}